 - Stir gently.

-- Add ginger, mint, or a lemon slice if you want extra flavor.
+- Add ginger, mint, or a lemon slice if you want extra flavour.

 Written by Rayan Alameddine, Health Promotion Coordinator